Chiclana de la Frontera: Geography and climate

 Chiclana's climate, as in the Bay of Cádiz, is typical of the southern Atlantic coast of Spain.
-The town is humid with an average temperature around 19 °C, approaching the maximum 30 °C in August, with minimum temperatures are around at 2 °C (in January).
+The town is humid with an average temperature around 19 °C, approaching the maximum 30 °C in August, with minimum temperatures of 2 °C in January.
 The town has approximately 3,000 hours of sunshine a year.
 The average rainfall is about 600 mm, with December the wettest month and the summer months the driest, but at times the municipality can receive heavy rainfall and adverse weather conditions, making the town vulnerable to flooding.
-The mean wind ranges between 10 and 15 km/h.
+The wind ranges between 10 and 15 km/h.
 The strongest winds usually rises in the east or southwest during the summer and late autumn and spring.
-The municipality has a number of pine, olive, oak and chaparral trees growing within it and it contains the Parque Forestal Municipal "Pinar del Hierro y de la Espartosa"; the park is popular with hikers and mountain bikers.
+The municipality has a number of pine, olive, oak and chaparral trees growing within it and contains the Parque Forestal Municipal "Pinar del Hierro y de la Espartosa"; the park is popular with hikers and mountain bikers.